ryanmittelstadt/apophis-mission-design/README.md

-# Technical Walk-through: Interplanetary Intercept of Asteroid 99942 Apophis
+# Description

-This technical walkthrough documents the trajectory optimization and mission design for an interplanetary intercept of the asteroid 99942 Apophis.
+This program walkthrough documents the trajectory optimization and mission design for an interplanetary intercept of the asteroid 99942 Apophis.
 The analysis identifies the most fuel-efficient launch and arrival windows using high-fidelity orbital data and a custom numerical solver.

 ## 1. Project Overview & Motivation